ankurk91/wp-google-analytics/readme.txt

 Once you enable this mode.
 Open up your site homepage and press F12 to open developer tools, now switch to console tab to see detailed messages.

-You can also use [this](https://chrome.google.com/extensions/detail/jnkmfdileelhofjcijamephohjechhna) Google Chrome extension for easy debugging.

 You can read more about troubleshooting [here](https://developers.google.com/analytics/resources/articles/gaTrackingTroubleshooting#gaDebug)

 Don't forget to disable this mode in production.